-Ç Turns on when you turn on the computer and blinks when the computer is in a power management mode.
+ტ Turns on when you turn on the computer and blinks when the computer is in a power management mode.
 0 Turns on when the computer reads or writes data.
-NOTICE: To avoid loss of data, never turn off the computer while the $ \Box $ light is flashing. ß Turns on steadily or blinks to indicate battery charge status.
+NOTICE: To avoid loss of data, never turn off the computer while the light is flashing.
+3 Turns on steadily or blinks to indicate battery charge status.
+(F) Turns on when wireless devices are enabled.
+To enable or disable WiFi, use the wireless switch on the left side of the computer.
+Turns on when Bluetooth wireless technology is enabled.
+To enable or disable Bluetooth wireless technology, use the wireless switch on the left side of the computer.
+NOTE: Bluetooth wireless technology is an optional feature on your computer, so the icon turns on only if you ordered Bluetooth wireless technology with your computer.
+For more information, see the documentation that came with your Bluetooth wireless technology.